 The greenhouse effect is natural—and necessary for our survival.
 Without it, temperatures on most parts of the planet would be too cold to support life.
 However, adding excess greenhouse gases to the atmosphere is trapping increasing amounts of heat, causing the average global temperature to rise about 0.8°C (1.4°F) since the early twentieth century.
 Sources of these gases include burning fossil fuels and forests, livestock and agricultural production, and industrial processes such as manufacturing concrete and CFC production.

-Projections described in the Fourth Assessment Report (AR4) of the Intergovernmental Panel on Climate Change (IPCC) indicate that during the twenty-first century the global surface temperature is likely to rise another 1.1 to 2.9 °C (2 to 5.2 °F) under the report’s lowest greenhouse gas emission scenario and 2.4 to 6.4 °C (4.3 to 11.5 °F) under the highest.
+Projections described in the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) indicate that by the end of the twenty-first century the global surface temperature is likely to rise another 0.3 to 1.7 °C (0.5 to 3.1 °F) under the report’s lowest greenhouse gas emission scenario and 2.6 to 4.8 °C (4.7 to 8.6 °F) under the highest.

 News & Insights

 Rick Murray, WHOI Deputy Director and Vice President for Research, weighs in on the IPCC’s special report on the ocean and cryosphere in a changing climate.